PLEASE NOTE THAT ARRIVAL AND DEPARTURE AIRPORTS IN SPAIN ARE DIFFERENT ON THIS TOUR

 Itinerary in brief

 You have to arrange your own flights but we can help you with your selection.
-You should aim to arrive in Malaga as early as you can on day 1 and book return flights from Madrid around mid-afternoon or early evening on the day of departure.
+You should aim to arrive in Madrid as early as you can on day 1 and book return flights from Malaga around late-afternoon or early evening on the day of departure.
 Please contact us before booking anything!

 Another hugely successful tour of these two premiere venues in the heart of Spain.
 A little windy for two or three days but that never stopped us enjoying our fantastic sightings........View Report

 Another fabulous tour of these two magical places.
 A lot depends on the weather conditions which were not too favourable to begin with.
 However, we still managed a credible total species list..........View Report